 The State of the Campaign

 Even after a years-long battle, many building plans threaten the unique nature around Jerusalem.
-If they are realized, tens of thousands of residential units, as well as highways and interchanges, will leave no room or air for animals, plants, springs, and hikers.
+If they are realized, tens of thousands of residential units, as well as highways and interchanges, will leave neither room or clean air for animals, plants, springs, and hikers.

 The plan to establish a neighborhood on White Ridge has been approved, but our campaign against it has not ended.
-The same is true for other locations in the Jerusalem Hills, such as the plan to establish a highway in the Ora Intersection region.
-We are planning to continue highlighting the distortions in the plans and appealing against them in court.
+The same is true for other locations in the Jerusalem Hills, such as the plan to establish a highway in the area of Ora Intersection.
+We will continue highlighting the distortions in the plans and appealing against them in court.

-Join us and together we’ll protect the wonderful nature and landscapes surrounding Jerusalem.
+Join us, and together we’ll protect the wonderful nature and landscapes surrounding Jerusalem.

 More stories from nature